-Each year, members must agree upon the JAC annual work program - which is a subset of the Board's annual work program.
-The JAC annual work program must reflect matters sitting within the JAC's function and align to and facilitate the delivery of the Board's annual work program.
+Each year, members must agree upon the advisory committee's annual work program - which is a subset of the Board's annual work program.
+The advisory committee's annual work program must reflect matters sitting within the advisory committee's function and align to and facilitate the delivery of the Board's annual work program.